bwhmather/python-validation/README.rst

   program to distinguish between errors.

 - Validators should not expect to be run on serialized data.

+Checks should pass or fail predictably.
+Given the same input, a validator should always behave in the same way.
+Given similar input, a validator should also behave similarly.
+It would be unacceptable, for example, for the list validator to validate only the first ten elements.

+It should be easy to add new validators validators are just a closure.

+Validators for datatypes from other libraries should not look out of place.
+Need a convention for naming extension libraries.
+Should consider namespace modules and setuptools hooks, but only as a last resort.

+Validators do not attempt to cover every possible check.
+They provide a succinct way to express the most obvious checks easily.
+Users should be prepared to write python for more complex use cases.

+Validators prioritise performance over comprehensiveness They should never be worse than linear, in time or space, in the size of their input.
+More complex validation should not be performed unless requested specifically.
+This again comes down to the intended use of the library as a stand-in for a compile time type-checker.

+All validators should be exposed in a flat namespace.

 Accordingly we have made some decisions.